 Find out how crowdfunding works, some of the benefits and risks, and our view on this type of investment opportunity.First published: 18/04/2016 Last updated: 20/03/2023 See all updates

-Crowdfunding is a way in which people and businesses (including start-ups) can try to raise money from the public to support a business, project, campaign or individual.
+Crowdfunding is one way that individuals, charities and businesses (including start-ups) can raise money from the public to support a project, campaign or person.

-- donation-based crowdfunding: people give money to enterprises or organisations they want to support
+- donation-based crowdfunding: consumers give money to enterprises or organisations they want to support

-- pre-payment or rewards-based crowdfunding: people give money in return for a reward, service or product (such as concert tickets, an innovative product, or a computer game)
+- pre-payment or rewards-based crowdfunding: consumers give money in return for a reward, service or product (such as concert tickets, an innovative product, or a computer game)